Electronic/fiber artwork by Phillip Stearns

 These half-baked intellectual goose chases were a regular feature of hers.
 It was not without a self-congratulatory aspect: aren't I wacky?
 Doesn't my mind go to unusual places?
 It even seemed to stake a claim about us as a duo: don't we go unusual places?
 But I was still drinking it up.
 A few weeks ago I was Divorced Guy—teaching by day, watching ballgames by night.
 Now here I was in a bare-bones apartment having edgy conversations with this intense woman with a nymph-like sexual appetite, and a tendency to fly into pieces at my slightest distancing.
 In my marriage, it had been me on the needy end of the equation, and flipping that sorry dynamic was exactly the tonic I needed.

-After dinner Brandy took a shower, which was usually a sign that she was ready for the mattress.
+After dinner Brandy took a shower, which was usually a sign she was ready for the mattress.
 Sex was coming.
 Sex was coming.
-I was so stoked with anticipation that passing through time seemed an impossible task.
+I was so stoked with anticipation, passing through time seemed an impossible task.
 I pulled books off her shelves and read random sentences.
 I went to her computer and Googled The Incredible String Band.
 According to Wikipedia, they were a Scottish group, formed in the late 1960's.
 The term "hippie mysticism" was mentioned, along with "Celtic fusion" and "psychedelic folk."
-I actually had been to this entry before, but this was the first time I read far enough to learn that the member named Licorice was often denoted in the album credits as Likky.
+I actually had been to this entry before, but this was the first time I read far enough to learn the member named Licorice was often denoted in the album credits as Likky.
 It took a second to make the connection: Likky-the-singer, Likky-the-cat.
 I looked over at the feline version, who seemed unnerved by my sudden visual attention as she emitted a petulant meow.
 A moment later, Brandy emerged from the shower and dragged me off toward her mattress.
-If she had arrived a minute earlier, I would still have possessed my erection, and I realized that an agile mental flip would be required if I was quickly going to get it back.
+If she had arrived a minute earlier, I would still have possessed my erection, and I realized an agile mental flip would be required if I was quickly going to get it back.
 Don't get creeped out.
 Forget the cat.
 Forget the cat.
 My mantra had no effect.
 "Is something wrong, Howard?"
 After asking this she kissed me on the breastbone several times, lips as delicate as butterflies, and blissfully, that broke the spell.

 We became comfortable in each other's apartments.
 We grew expert in each other's routines.
 When I was at her place and she answered the phone, I could tell exactly who it was simply by her tone of voice.